 When you visit a website these days, you can’t miss that small chat box that pops up in the bottom right-hand corner of your browser and politely asks you if you need any assistance in either navigating the website or if it could help you with any specific information about the company’s products or services.
-These chat boxes are commonly known as chatbots and businesses have started using chatbots in a variety of use cases to drive efficiency and reduce repetitive manual tasks.
+Businesses most commonly know these chat boxes as chatbots.
+Businesses use chatbots in a variety of use cases to drive efficiency and reduce repetitive manual tasks.

 What is conversational AI?

 Chatbots have been gaining in popularity, mainly in B2C scenarios, and if you are considering a digital transformation initiative, our opinion is that chatbots can add significant value if they are carefully planned and deployed.
 In this article, I will talk about the technical aspects of building such a chatbot and how you can try building one yourself using the SAP Conversational AI platform.